angeldollface/luhny.rs/README.markdown

 luhny --help
 ```

-- Test the validity of an IMNEI number:
+- Test the validity of an IMEI number:

 ```bash
 luhny -i 353879234252633